-On behalf of Frederick County ("County"), we are writing to share the County's transportation priorities for consideration in the development of the Maryland Department of Transportation (MDOT) FY2024-FY2029 Maryland Consolidated Transportation Program (CTP).
+On behalf of Frederick County ("County"), we are writing to share the County's transportation priorities for consideration in the development of the Maryland Department of Transportation (MDOT) FY2025-FY2030 Maryland Consolidated Transportation Program (CTP).

 As a thriving community in central Maryland, the County continues to seek investments in our transportation network to meet the rapidly diversifying needs of our residents, municipalities, businesses, and industries.
 We value our collaborative relationship with MDOT and the Transportation Business Units (TBUs), and we appreciate past and present efforts to invest in meaningful transportation network improvements throughout the County.
-We recognize and endorse the importance of a safety-first approach to the transportation network and endorse MDOT's data driven approach to system preservation focusing on increasing the intelligence of the transportation network.
+We recognize and endorse the importance of a safety-first approach and endorse MDOT's data-driven approach to system preservation focusing on increasing the efficiency of the transportation system.

-The County implores the State to retain the construction funding for the US 15 safety project and funding for local transit operations, in the upcoming CTP, as presented by state officials during the Tour meeting.
-The US 15 project is vital to the safety and well-being of Marylanders and the economic development of surrounding area.
-The County understands the transportation revenue model, as it exists today, needs to be modernized in order to provide the funding necessary deliver future transportation projects.
+Frederick County would like to voice our sincere appreciation of MDOT's commitment to improving the safety of US 15 by restoring the design and construction funding in the FY2025-FY2030 CTP.
+The County implores the State to retain this funding for the US 15 safety project as it advances through the budget process.
+As a key corridor for interstate commerce, the US 15 project is vital to the safety and well-being of all Marylanders and the economic development of the surrounding area.
+The County understands the transportation revenue model, as it exists today, needs to be modernized in order to provide the funding necessary to deliver future transportation projects but it is critical that the funding remains intact for the US 15 project.
 We look forward to supporting these efforts at the local level and working in partnership with the State to address these funding challenges.

-For the FY2024-FY2029 CTP, we have organized our priorities by emphasis area, including candidate projects suitable for the recently approved federal infrastructure package, and ones that aid in the programming of future State resources toward our local transportation needs.
+For the FY2025-FY2030 CTP, we have organized our priorities by emphasis area, including candidate projects suitable for the recently approved federal infrastructure package, and ones that aid in the programming of future State resources toward our local transportation needs.